iccycling/blog/content/news/2025/welcome-fair/index.md

 30 Sept – 01 Oct 2025

-"Find us there and learn more about ICCC!"
+Find us there and learn more about ICCC!

 https://www.imperialcollegeunion.org/whats-on/events/welcome-fair-2025